 Supplement, if necessary.
 The modern American diet isn’t exactly vitamin and nutrient-rich.
 If you’re not a fish eater, for example, you may be lacking omega-3 fatty acids, which are thought to promote a healthier heart, brain, immune system and more.
 Check with your doctor to see what supplements you could use.
 Supplementation is one of those tiny changes that can leave you in a better state of health.

 One other quick supplement you should also consider for a healthier you: professional medical weight loss help from a professional.
 There are immense cost-saving and convenience benefits to choosing a health care professional who you can walk in and see any day of the week, no appointment necessary.
-And Urgent Care Extra, the leading immediate care network in Arizona and Nevada, has over 40 offices to serve you and your family!
+And Banner Urgent Care, the leading immediate care network in Arizona and Nevada, has over 40 offices to serve you and your family!